-Bernanke and Reinhart (2004) used the above classification of unconventional monetary policy and provide an overview of monetary policy strategies when short-term interest rates are very low or even zero.
-They examined the effects of changing the composition and size of the central bank balance sheet, in addition to altering market expectations about the future course of short-term interest rates.
+Bernanke and Reinhart (2004) used the above classification of unconventional monetary policy and provide an overview of monetary policy strategies when short-term interest rates are very low or even zero.25 They examined the effects of changing the composition and size of the central bank balance sheet, in addition to altering market expectations about the future course of short-term interest rates.
 They focused primarily on the portfolio rebalancing effect stemming from the changes in the composition and size of the central bank balance sheet.
 By shifting the composition of asset holdings from shorter- to longer-dated government securities, a central bank may influence term premiums and an overall yield curve, if investors treat them as imperfect substitutes.
 Similarly, by increasing the monetary base, a central bank may also influence prices and yields of non-money assets, if the monetary base is an imperfect substitute for other financial assets.

-In the policy responses to the current financial and economic crisis, however, both the asset and liability sides of the central bank balance sheet play roles different from the above portfolio rebalancing effects.
-On the one hand, the asset side works as a substitute for private financial intermediation, for example, through outright purchases of credit products.
-On the other hand, the liability side, especially expanded excess reserves, functions as a buffer for liquidity risk in the financial markets.
-In not reflect "any doctrinal disagreement," but "rather the differences in financial and economic conditions between the two episodes."
+In the policy responses to the recent financial and economic crisis, however, both the asset and liability sides of the central bank balance sheet play roles different from the above portfolio rebalancing effects.26 On the one hand, the asset side works as a substitute for private financial intermediation, for example, through outright purchases of credit products.
+On the other hand, the liability side, especially expanded excess reserves, functions as a buffer for liquidity risk in the money markets.
+In addition, the two sides interact closely with each other, since malfunctions in financial intermediation are closely tied to funding liquidity risk at financial institutions, resulting in the increased demand for excess reserves.